Kaluzhsko-Rizhskaya line: Rizhskaya

-Kaluzhsky
+Kaluzhskaya

-On the opposite end of the ring, a second new radius was planned to be built – Kaluzhsky, which would follow on a southeast contour to the first newly built Cheryomushki bedroom districts made from Khrushchyovka houses.
+On the opposite end of the ring, a second new radius was planned to be built – Kaluzhskaya, which would follow on a southeast contour to the first newly built Cheryomushki bedroom districts made from Khrushchyovka houses.
 Like the cheap buildings it expanded into the Kaluzhsky radius was made completely of any decorative architecture whatsoever.
 For the first time a joint project for a sub-surface station – the Sorkonozhka (Centipede) was created.
 Consisting of an enclosed concrete prism, it featured two supporting rows of pillars for the ceiling.
 The original design was standardised to the point where stations differed only in the colour of marble on the pillars and the ceramic tiling patterns of the walls.
 However the method allowed for even further increase in construction methods.
 A rational combination of using deep-level shield tunnels and a sub-surface station pit allowed for this, and would become the most widely used technique in many ex-USSR metro systems.
 In 1962 the Kaluzhskaya line was opened, and in 1964 it had its first extension to the new Kaluzhskoye depot where a temporary surface station was opened.